coveo/plasma/packages/website/docs/NumericInput.md

 # Help Text and Instructions

-If the selectable value must be within a range, consider indicating the minimum and maximum values, or only one of them, in a help text (e.g., "Maximum of 20").
+If the required value must be within a range, consider indicating the minimum and maximum values, or only one of them, in a help text (e.g., "Maximum of 20").

 # Feedback and Validation